citp/privacy-policy-historical/o/ou/out/outandaboutlive.co.uk.md

 3.2

-[All information you provide to us is stored on our secure servers.
-Any payment transactions will be encrypted.]
-Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Site, you are responsible for keeping this password confidential.
+All information you provide to us is stored on our secure servers.
+Any card payment transactions will be encrypted by our payment gateway providers Sagepay and Paypal and are not stored on our servers.
+Bank details provided for the set-up of Direct Debits are transmitted via secure connections.
+Where you have chosen a password which enables you to access certain parts of our Site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 3.3